-On Saturday February the 8th, 1879, The Globe published the following article about conditions in some of London’s worth slums, and in Flower and Dean Street in particular.
+On Saturday February the 8th, 1879, The Globe published the following article about conditions in some of London’s worst slums, and in Flower and Dean Street in particular.

 Flower and Dean Street was one of the East End’s most notorious thoroughfares at the time of the Jack the Ripper crimes in 1888; and it was, in fact, at one of the lodging houses on Flower and Dean Street that ripper victim Elizabeth Stride was residing at the time of her murder.